El Paso Diablos

 In 1981, they began a long and fruitful affiliation with the Milwaukee Brewers.
 In the first few years of the affiliation, some of the future major-leaguers to pass through El Paso include Tom Candiotti, Doug Jones, Randy Ready, Teddy Higuera, Dan Plesac, Bill Wegman, Chris Bosio, and Juan Nieves–who remains the only thrower of a no-hitter in Brewers history.

 Toward the latter part of the eighties, the Diablos subdued their look a bit, and the pinstriped pillbox caps with the trident logo were phased out.
 Some photos seem to indicate that there was a brief period with a block EP on solid dark red, though this look was short-lived at best.
 By 1987, El Paso had settled on simple solid red caps featuring the word diablos, in lowercase white lettering.
-This cap was worn through 1995, and some of those who sported it were Gary Sheffield, Greg Vaughn, Cal Eldred, John Jaha, Pat Listach, Dave Nilsson, Jeff Cirillo, Mike Matheny, Mark Loretta, and Geoff Jenkins.
+This cap was worn through 1994, and some of those who sported it were Gary Sheffield, Greg Vaughn, Cal Eldred, John Jaha, Pat Listach, Dave Nilsson, Jeff Cirillo, Mike Matheny, and Mark Loretta.

 In 1991, a Diablo player named Greg Edge was featured on the cover of National Geographic magazine, and the team figured prominently in David Lamb’s feature story A Season in the Minors.
 In addition to the shot of Edge bowing his head for the anthem, there were no fewer than seven other photos from El Paso in the article.
 Their appearance in the story primarily revolves around Jim Paul, and the novelty of his promotions–still considered unorthodox into the nineties.
 Around the same time, the Diablos appeared in a few photos in a Sports Illustrated cover story about the minor leagues.

-For the 1996 season, the Diablos went through another redesign.
+For the 1995 season, the Diablos went through another redesign.
 Though they kept the same color scheme, they changed their logos and wordmarks, abandoning the trident altogether.
 The new primary logo was a baseball with the word Diablos superimposed on it, and El Paso underneath.
 The new font was an angular style that is easily identified as being of its time, and the words were rendered in all caps–the polar opposite of the previous all lowercase design.
 Within the logo lettering was orange and red flickering hellish flames.
 A simplified version of this logo was featured on the caps.
-This design existed for three short seasons, and players to wear it include Ronnie Belliard and Jeff D’Amico.
+This design existed for three short seasons, and players to wear it include Ronnie Belliard, Jeff D’Amico, and Geoff Jenkins.

 1999 was a year of change for El Paso.
 After 18 years with the Brewers, the Diablos deserted for a new parent club–the Arizona Diamondbacks.
 This relationship made sense on a few different levels.
 For the Diablos, it was a chance to piggyback on the new MLB team’s red-hot brand popularity.
 For Arizona, it was a chance to sign on with a relatively regional (at least by west-of-the-Mississippi standards) Double-A club.
 For both teams, there was a lot of branding overlap since they both used southwest desert motifs.